kevinpapst/AdminLTEBundle/README.md

 ### Minimum requirements

-- Symfony 4.0
+- Symfony 4.3
 - PHP 7.1.3
 - Twig 2.0

 **Compatibility:**

+- Version 4.x is compatible with Symfony >= 4.3 (reason: AdminLTE 3)
-- Version 3.x is only compatible with Symfony >= 4.3
+- Version 3.x is compatible with Symfony >= 4.3 (reason: maintenance, AdminLTE 2.4.8)
-- Version 2.x of this bundle is compatible with Symfony < 4.3
+- Version 2.x of is compatible with Symfony < 4.3

 ## Features